pengjoshua/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model Architecture

 My convolutional neural network (CNN) architecture was inspired by the CNN as described in NVIDIA's End to End Learning for Self-Driving Cars paper.
 My model contains 5 convolutional layers and 5 fully connected layers.
 My model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+I start with a lambda layer as it is a convenient way to parallelize image normalization.
 I apply Max Pooling layers after each convolutional layer to reduce training time.
 I also apply dropout on each fully activated layer to reduce overfitting.

 | Layer (type)                    | Output Shape       | Param #   | Connected to
 |---------------------------------|--------------------|-----------|-------------------------